 Application to distinguished professor grant within natural and engineering sciences 2024

-Letter of support for prof. Aristides Gionis
+Letter of support for Prof. Aristides Gionis

-I am writing to express my enthusiastic support for the application of rof.
-Aristides Gionis for the VR distinguished professor grant within natural and engineering sciences 2024.
-As the head of the department of Computer Science in KTH, I am confident in prof. Gionis' expertise and dedication to research excellence.
+I am writing to express my enthusiastic support for the application of Prof. Aristides Gionis for a VR distinguished professor grant within natural and engineering sciences 2024.
+As Head of the Department of Computer Science in KTH, I have great confidence in Prof. Gionis' research expertise and dedication to excellence.

-Prof. Gionis has extensive experience in managing large research projects through his ERC Advanced Grant and his WASP chair position.
+Prof. Gionis has extensive experience in managing large research projects through his ERC Advanced Grant and his KTH WASP chair position.
 Supported by these projects, he has built a highly-successful research team in the area of algorithms and data analysis, comprising of several doctoral students and postdocs.

-Our goal is to further strengthen this research area into an internationally renowned environment, focusing on the foundations of data science, machine learning, and artificial intelligence.
+KTH’s goal is to further strengthen this research area and build an internationally renowned environment, focusing on the foundations of data science, machine learning, and artificial intelligence.
 Several of our existing faculty members contribute actively to this broad area.
-Notably, we have recently appointed an assistant professor specializing in algorithms and complexity, and we are presently engaged in the recruitment of another assistant professor specializing in algorithms and data analysis.
-This recruitment effort is supported in part by prof. Gionis’ WASP funding package.
-The VR distinguished professor project holds significant promise in advancing our objectives by offering supplementary resources and attracting exceptional talent across various academic tiers.
+Notably, we have recently appointed a female assistant professor specializing in algorithms and complexity (Bercea), and we are presently engaged in the recruitment of another assistant professor specializing in algorithms and data analysis.
+This recruitment effort is supported in part by Prof. Gionis’ WASP funding package.
+The VR distinguished professor project would allow us to advance these objectives by offering internationally competitive resources to attract exceptional talent across various academic tiers.

-Our department is committed to supporting prof. Gionis throughout the duration of the VR distinguished professor research project.
+The KTH CS department is committed to supporting Prof. Gionis throughout the duration of the VR distinguished professor research project.
 We will provide necessary resources, including facilities, equipment, and administrative assistance.
 Furthermore, we will actively facilitate additional funding applications and foster collaborations within networks to enrich the project's outcomes.
 We are excited about the prospect of contributing to the establishment and build-up of an environment conducive to groundbreaking research.

 ” The document may cover no more than 2 A4 pages, and must include a description of